chinarulezzz/chinarulezzz.github.io/index.md

 ### Linux Kernel

-* [Add ELAN0618 to the list of supported touchpads](https://lore.kernel.org/patchwork/patch/958003/); this ID is used in Lenovo v330 15IKB devices.
+My small [contribution to upstream](https://lore.kernel.org/patchwork/patch/958003/).
+Add ELAN0618 to the list of supported touchpads; this ID is used in Lenovo v330 15IKB devices.

-* A [collection of patches](https://github.com/chinarulezzz/linux-wifi-pentest-patches) for the vanilla linux kernel, useful for pentesters and security engineers.
+And a [collection of patches](https://github.com/chinarulezzz/linux-wifi-pentest-patches) for the vanilla linux kernel, useful for pentesters and security engineers.

 ### Pixload